 Continue until all the dough has been formed into cavatelli.

-This is one of the recipes that I grew up with.
-My grandmother and Mom would make this homemade cavatelli pasta dough recipe at least once a month, where it would be combined with ricotta and tomato sauce.
+This pasta dough recipe is one that I grew up with.
+My grandmother and mom would make these gavadeel at least once a month, where it would be combined with ricotta and tomato sauce.
 I guess that is why I still enjoy making and eating this pasta.
 It brings me right back to my childhood, where it was “normal” to make your own pasta and to get the kids involved in the process.

 - 1 teaspoon salt